AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 #### Target context {#target-context}

-The targeting context allows you to define a set of tables that will be used for email targeting (in the audience definition screen) and personalization (defining personalization fields in the HTML content editor).
+Use the targeting context to define a set of tables that will be used for email targeting (in the audience definition screen) and personalization (defining personalization fields in the HTML content editor).

 #### Routing {#routing}